3246251196/adtools_testing/README.md

 named "run_all.script" which can be invoked with "execute run_all.script" on the AmigaOne machine.  "run_all.script" will finalise the unpacking of the tests and automatically invoke "user.script" on each test case variant.
+Each variant, itself, is compressed inside "\<PREFIX>adt_tests.lha" which is knows as the variant LHA.
 By default, the "user.script" will execute each test variant.
 Be aware that testing incurs the risk of crashing your machine!
-For each test there are 6 variants: 3 variants of c library version (newlib, clib2 and clib4) and 2 variants of link type (dynamic and static).
+For each test there are 6
+variants: 3 variants of c library version (newlib, clib2 and clib4; at least, there are 6 if the GCC compiler supports clib4, otherwise there are just 4) and 2 variants of link type (dynamic and static).
 In the case of Shared Object creation, the test framework will copy any necessary SO files into the directory for that variant (Note: If your test creates a Shared Object and the executable needs that Shared Object then the test framework will automatically copy that into the LHA file.
 But, if your test relies on some non compiler/C-LIBRARY Shared Object that you installed into the SDK path (CROSS_PREFIX) - such as libpng.so that is installed into /sdk/newlib/lib/libpng.so then that file will not be added.
 Only compiler/C-LIBRARY Shared Objects in the CROSS_PREFIX are copied.
 You would have to manually copy such a Shared Object into the test directory).
 The ELF.LIBRARY will load local SO files in preference.
 For each executable binary, if the required Shared Object cannot be found in either the current test directory or the installed location of the ADTOOLS cross compiler, no warning will be issued.
-No Amiga Shared Libraries are sought and added to the LHA for that test variant;
-instead, it is expected that those Shared Libraries will exist on the AmigaOne machine invoking the test.
-The only exception to this is "clib4.library"; the test framework shall also add the "clib4.library" to the final LHA file, "\<PREFIX>adt_tests.lha".
+No Amiga Shared Libraries are sought and added to the LHA for that test variant; instead, it is expected that those Shared Libraries will exist on the AmigaOne machine invoking the test.
+The only exception to this is "clib4.library"; the test framework shall also add the "clib4.library" to the variant LHA file.
 It does this be searching two locations and taking the first one it finds.
 Firstly, the assumption is that the used compiler is one built by this script, so the clib4.library is searched for in the cloned location of the ADTOOLS repository, i.e. the source code.
 The reason for this is that it may be that you are modifying the clib4 source code but not invoking "make install".
 The fallback location is the CROSS_PREFIX which is set by the framework is essentially the installation directory of the cross compiler SDK.

+Each variant LHA will contain the source code and generated object or library files.
+Be advised that the makefile will not be usable outside of the testing framework environment.
+In most cases, there is a standalone makefile generally named sa.makefile that could be used instead if it is desired to re-buld the program on the AmigaOne machine.

 It should be understood that some tests may fail to build for differently configured cross-compilers.
 This is not necessarily a failure.
 For example,